Iphytech/Iphytech/README.md

 🔭  I also organize community events and workshops and mentor women from underepresented communities and also an active contributor in open source projects.

-On the side, I run a show with GitHub Education called "Tech it with Iphie", here I talk about everything technology - ranging from career paths to landing a tech

-job, finding balance and leading in the industry.
-I also invite guests to the show to talk about their experiences and technical advices for the audience.
-If you

-want to follow the show - See the schedule [here](https://www.twitch.tv/githubeducation/schedule). it happens every Friday 7pm Wat.

 ***
 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=Iphytech&label=PROFILE+VIEWS" alt="Iphytech" />